Rookiestyle/KeePassOTP/README.md

 There are multiple convenient ways to use the one time passwords.

 - Copy OTP
-  - using the entry's context menu
+  - using the context menu of the entry
   - doubleclicking the OTP displayed in the optional KPOTP column
   - using KeePass' tray icon
 - Auto-Type
-  - using the entry's context menu - *Show additional auto-type menu commands* needs to be active
+  - using the context menu of the entry - *Show additional auto-type menu commands* needs to be active
   - using a configurable placeholder - default placeholder: `{KPOTP}`
   - using a configurable hotkey working inside and outside KeePass
   - using KeePass' tray icon

 # Translations
-KeePassOTP is provided with english language built-in and allows usage of translation files.
+KeePassOTP is provided with English language built-in and allows usage of translation files.
-These translation files need to be placed in a folder called *Translations* inside in your plugin folder.
+These translation files need to be placed in a folder called *Translations* inside your plugin folder.
-If a text is missing in the translation file, it is backfilled with the english text.
+If a text is missing in the translation file, it is backfilled with English text.
 You're welcome to add additional translation files by creating a pull request as described in the [wiki](https://github.com/Rookiestyle/KeePassOTP/wiki/Create-or-update-translations).

 Naming convention for translation files: `KeePassOTP.<language identifier>.language.xml`\